-National Maritime Foundation (NMF) is amongst the 21 organisations to be awarded the first-ever Coalition for Disaster Resilient Infrastructure (CDRI) Fellowship in March 2021, for its proposal on, Incorporating Infrastructure Resilience in India’s Port-led Development Model.
+National Maritime Foundation (NMF) was amongst the 21 organisations that were awarded the first-ever Coalition for Disaster Resilient Infrastructure (CDRI) Fellowship (2021-22) in March 2021, for its project on, Assessing Climate Change Risks-to and Resilience-of India’s Seaport Infrastructure and Operations.
+The project was completed on 30 June 2022 and the report will be released on 04 October 2022.

 About CDRI and the fellowship: